JetBrains/ideavim/README.txt

 The IdeaVim plugin uses it's own undo/redo functionality so it is important that you use the standard VIM keys 'u' and 'Ctrl-R' for undo/redo instead of the built in undo/redo.
-An exception might be if you wish to undo the creation of a new class.
+An exception might occur if you wish to undo the creation of a new class.
 For this you must select the Edit|Undo menu since IdeaVim doesn't support this feature.
 Using the built in undo/redo while editing a file will result in strange behavior and you will most likely lose changes.

 Escape

-In IDE, the Escape key is used during editing to cancel code completion windows and parameter tooltips.
+In the IDE, the Escape key is used during editing to cancel code completion windows and parameter tooltips.
 While in VIM Insert mode, Escape is used to return back to Normal mode.
 If you are typing in Insert mode and a code completion window is popped up, pressing Escape will both cancel the window